Rob Klinkefus | Associate Head Coach

 Curtis Weathers | Assistant Coach

-Curtis Weathers joined the men's basketball staff as an assistant coach May 14, 2018 and is in his first season with the program.
+Curtis Weathers joined the men's basketball staff as an assistant coach May 14, 2018 and enters his second season with the program in 2019-20.

-Weathers brings over 30 years of player development and coaching experience into the role, most recently as the Chief of Operations at Arete Sports.
+Weathers carried over 30 years of player development and coaching experience into his role with the Jacks, most recently as the Chief of Operations at Arete Sports.
 He also founded the Terry Porter (TP) Elite and Stay in the Game, youth development organizations.

 Arete Sports is a Philadelphia based sports management agency which represents NBA and international basketball players where Weathers was responsible for scouting, evaluating, recruiting, pre-draft training, player development and client management.
 He served as the Program Director for TP Elite, a grass roots youth basketball program, run in collaboration with the Mary Ryan Boys and Girls Club of Milwaukee that featured the top high school boys players in Milwaukee.
 Weathers was also President of Stay in the Game, a Milwaukee based non-profit youth academic support, player development and mentoring program, established to guide at-risk students that aspired to be college student athletes.